• Skip to main content

 Sunshine Smoothie - a delicious combination of soya milk, mango, nectarine, carrot and apricot.

-Smoothies are a great way to get quite a few of your five a day into you in a delicious and nutritious way.
-I’ve been making smoothies for my family for years, and now that I own an Optimum 9400 high speed blender it means I can be a bit more versatile with the ingredients I put into my smoothies.
+Smoothies are a great way to get a few of your five a day in a delicious and nutritious way.
+I’ve been making smoothies for my family for years, and now that I own a high-speed blender, I can be a bit more versatile with the ingredients I put into my smoothies.

 Sunshine Smoothie - a delicious combination of soya milk, mango, nectarine, carrot and apricot.